Marillion: Formation and early years (1978–1982)

-In 1977, Mick Pointer joined Electric Gypsy, which also included Doug Irvine on bass, Alan King on vocals and Andy Glass (later of Solstice) on guitar.
+In 1977, drummer Mick Pointer joined Electric Gypsy, which also included Doug Irvine on bass, Alan King on vocals and Andy Glass (later of Solstice) on guitar.
 Pointer and Irvine left to form their own band, Silmarillion, named after J.R.R.
 Tolkien's book The Silmarillion, in late 1978.
-They played one London show as an instrumental band with Neal Cockle (keys) and Martin Jenner (guitar).
-1979 saw a new line-up of Mick Pointer, Steve Rothery, Doug Irvine and Brian Jelliman.
+They played one London show as an instrumental band with Neil Cockle (keys) and Martin Jenner (guitar).
+1979 saw a new line-up of Mick Pointer, Steve Rothery (guitar), Doug Irvine (bass/vocals) and Brian Jelliman (keys).
 They played their first concert at Berkhamsted Civic Centre, Hertfordshire, on 1 March 1980.
 According to Pointer, it was at this stage that the name was shortened to Marillion.

-Other sources have that the band name was shortened to Marillion in 1981 to avoid potential copyright conflicts, at the same time as Fish and bassist William 'Diz' Minnitt replaced original bassist/vocalist Doug Irvine following an audition at Leyland Farm Studios in Buckinghamshire on 2 January 1981.
-Rothery, drummer Mick Pointer, and keyboardist Brian Jelliman completed this line-up; the first gig with this line-up was at the Red Lion Pub at 35 Market Square in Bicester on 14 March 1981.
+Other sources have that the band name was shortened to Marillion in 1981 to avoid potential copyright conflicts, at the same time as singer Fish and bassist William 'Diz' Minnitt replaced original bassist/vocalist Doug Irvine following an audition at Leyland Farm Studios in Buckinghamshire on 2 January 1981.
+The line-up of Rothery, Pointer, Jelliman, Fish, and Minnitt performed their first gig at the Red Lion Pub at 35 Market Square in Bicester on 14 March 1981.
 Many years after his departure from Marillion, Irvine eventually joined the band Steam Shed.

-By the end of 1981, Mark Kelly had replaced Jelliman, with Pete Trewavas replacing Minnitt in 1982.
+By the end of 1981, Mark Kelly had replaced Jelliman on keyboards, with Pete Trewavas replacing Minnitt on bass in 1982.
 Minnitt later formed Pride of Passion and went on to perform with Zealey and Moore.

 Marillion's first recordings were two demos recorded in March and the summer of 1980, before Fish and Minnitt joined the band.
 Two versions of the Spring demo circulate amongst collectors; the first has four tracks; "The Haunting of Gill House", "Herne the Hunter", an untitled track known as "Scott's Porridge", and "Alice".
 The second version has an instrumental version of "Alice" in place of "Scott's Porridge".
 All tracks are instrumental apart from "Alice", with vocals by Doug Irvine.
 The summer demo has three tracks; "Close" (parts of which were later rewritten into "The Web", "He Knows You Know" and "Chelsea Monday"), "Lady Fantasy" (an original based on an earlier Electric Gypsy song), and another version of "Alice".
 Both were recorded at The Enid's studio in Hertfordshire.
 Following Irvine's departure and replacement by Fish and Minnitt, the band recorded another demo tape, produced by Les Payne, in July 1981 that included early versions of "He Knows You Know", "Garden Party", and "Charting the Single".

-The group attracted attention with a three-track session for the Friday Rock Show (early versions of "The Web", "Three Boats Down from The Candy", and "Forgotten Sons").
+The group attracted attention with a radio session for the Friday Rock Show.
 They were subsequently signed by EMI Records.
-They released their first single, "Market Square Heroes", in 1982, with the epic song "Grendel" on the B-side of the 12" version.
+They released their first single, "Market Square Heroes", in 1982, with the 17-minute epic "Grendel" on the B-side of the 12" version.
 Following the single, the band released their first full-length album in 1983.